 Schedules volunteers via Planning Center

-Is a coach who assists persons in identifying their place in ministry within and beyond the congregation
+This team is comprised of people who serve as a point person for volunteers and who assists others in identifying their place in ministry within and beyond the congregation

 Develops and oversees ways to involve church members and guests more deeply into the life of the congregation

 Helps church members broadly identify areas to serve based on their gifting; needs a systematic process for talent and gift discovery along with ministry placement.

 Develop a strategy to match individual’s talent and gifting with ministries needed in the community.